PikemenStudio/pie-engine/README.md

 Otherwize create an issue
 ## Contributing

+### Basic process
 1. Create new branch from main with any name
 2. Work in it :)
 3. Create pull request to merge updates to main with SQUASH COMMITS option and the name of the commit according rule: "[brief] description" (like "[sound] fix sound; implement spaceship")
 4. Check for all actions (format, tidy, tests)
 5. Wait for merging
 6. Sleep well

+### Modules
+Every module is a folder with two subfolders: `facade` and `src`.
+- `facade`: headers (and ONLY HEADERS) which are needed for the user of this module.
+No implementations of any functions should be here, only declarations.
+This is needed to have the ability to change the implementation as much as possible without changing the facade.
+- `src`: implementations of the functions (functions in broad sense) declared in `facade`. `facade` SHOULD NOT depend on `src` (don't include any headers from `src` in `facade`), `src` should depend on `facade`.

 ## Usage